ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

   }
 ```

-On the IG instance filesystem, create the directory path configured in the directory field and add the needed secrets.
+On the IG instance filesystem, create the directory path configured in the directory field and add the needed secrets as files where the filename represents the alias and plain-text content is the secret value.
+You should avoid using plain-text values.

 ### 3.2.
 Routes

-The route provided with this toolkit serves as an example of implementation.
+The route provided with this toolkit serves as an example implementation.
 The route requires specific adaptation to each user's case and should not be used as packaged here.

 + [migration-assets-authentication-route](https://github.com/ForgeRock/modernize-accelerators/blob/develop/forgerock-ig-migration-sso-jit/openig-modernize-routes/migration-assets-authentication-route.json)
 <br>Route filters: